 In 2002 the library became a mini-net member of CWMARS and began circulating items online.
 Wireless internet was installed at the library, and the former J&J Books space was added to the library space, in 2006.
 Some years later the library was reconfigured by downsizing the book sale area, expanding the fiction, creating a new non-fiction area and creating a Richmond Historical Area.

 In 2017 the library celebrated it’s 125th year.
 In 2019 the library initiated a new service, delivering library materials to patrons who are home bound, and a new Municipal Building Committee was formed to plan for a new town hall and a new library.
 This proposal was approved at the May 2021 Town Meeting.
-We are now awaiting construction that is expected to begin in the spring.
+The library moved to our beautiful new library in the fall of 2023.

 Candy Mountain